People walking by a TIFF sign during the Toronto International Film Festival.

 Toronto International Film Festival | Destination Toronto

-From short features to acclaimed documentaries, check out these engaging and entertaining film festivals in Ontario.
+From short features to acclaimed documentaries, here’s a list of engaging and entertaining film festivals for cinema fans to check out in Ontario.

 Greater Toronto Area